 110 percent of the original nonbinding estimate including supplemental estimates.

-The carrier must allow customers at least 30 days from the date of delivery to pay amounts in excess of the 110 percent described in (4)(b) above.
+The Carrier must allow customers at least 30 days from the date of delivery to pay amounts in excess of the 110 percent described in (4)(b) above.

-If the customer fails to pay the rates and charges described in (4) above, the carrier may hold the shipment in secure storage until the customer pays the amount due.
-The carrier’s liability ends with delivery to the storage facility.
+If the customer fails to pay the rates and charges described in (4) above, the Carrier may hold the shipment in secure storage until the customer pays the amount due.
+The Carrier’s liability ends with delivery to the storage facility.
 The shipment becomes subject to the storage facility’s liability, terms and conditions.
 The cost of storage will be charged to the customer at the rates established by the storage facility.

 ITEM 85 – ESTIMATES